asssasde/FlashcardGenerator/README.md

 The bulk of this assignment is implementing `ClozeCard`.
 If you build a robust `ClozeCard` implementation, feel free to try your hand at implementing a front-end, as well.

-### Bonuses

-* Write your constructors such that users can call them with or without the `new` keyword.

-  * Look up scope-safe constructors, and try to implement them.
-It takes only two additional lines of code.